Generative AI in clinical operations: Transforming post-market surveillance

 Generative AI for patient engagement and communications

-Another aspect of post-market surveillance where generative AI can minimise manual effort, improve quality and accelerate timescales is in patient engagement and healthcare provider communications.
+Another aspect of post-market surveillance where generative AI can minimize manual effort, improve quality and accelerate timescales is in patient engagement and healthcare provider communications.
 Areas where it shows particular promise currently include:

 - Patient communication and support: Generative AI can help to generate patient-friendly materials, such as educational content, medication guides, and FAQs.
 This can improve patient understanding of medications and treatment regimens, leading to better adherence and overall health outcomes.